artontray/PROJECT2/README.md

 * ## Displaying Cards

   ### How do we display the Card of the Game?
-I created a Table with all the name of each Card :
+I created a Table with all the names of each Card :
 (All images of cards are stored in assets/images/, Example 09-carreau.png, 011-carreau.png, 06-coeur.png).

-Extra Info : I used cards starting by 00 as a undisplayed card.
+Extra Info : I used cards starting by 00 as an undisplayed card.

 ![Table of Cards](assets/images/readme-images/table-of-card.png)